How Often Should You Paint Your House? A Guide

 Tiny cracks and gaps in your exterior walls aren’t cosmetic.
 They’re highways for insects like termites, spiders, and carpenter ants looking to enter your home.
 When you paint, you’re filling these entry points and creating a smooth, continuous surface that makes it harder for pests to get inside.

-Restrains Marks and Stains
+Erase Everyday Marks and Stains

 Daily activities leave visual marks on your walls.
 Kids leave handprints, furniture scrapes against surfaces, and spills create stubborn stains—these are all natural results of wear and tear.
 A fresh coat of paint instantly erases these imperfections and restores the clean appearance you remember.